BloodRayne: The Third Reich: Plot

 Agent Rayne fights against the Nazis in Europe during World War II with the French resistance, encountering Commander Ekart Brand, a Nazi leader whose goal is to inject Adolf Hitler with Rayne's blood in an attempt to transform him into an all-powerful dhampir and attain immortality.

 The film opens with train cars full of humans heading to concentration camps when a French resistance group intercepts them.
 Soon, Rayne arrives and kills most of the Nazi troops and corners their commander in a train car.
 As the two talk, a Nazi shoots Rayne, splashing her blood on the commander's face.
 Rayne kills the soldier before impaling the commander on a pole and leaving him to die.
 Rayne soon converses with the leader of the resistance, Nathaniel Gregor, who is aware that Rayne is a dhampir.
 After finding the train cars full of prisoners, the resistance and Rayne decide to work together to fight the Nazis.
-After they leave, however, the commander is revealed to have survived his presumed death due to some of Rayne's blood getting in his mouth, implying that he is a dhampir.
+After they leave, however, the commander is revealed to have survived his presumed death due to some of Rayne's blood getting in his mouth, implying that he is now a dhampir.

 Back at the headquarters of the Third Reich, a scientist named Dr. Wolfgang Mangler is torturing vampires to study them so he can make Adolf Hitler and the Third Reich immortal.
-A Third Reich Lieutenant Kaspar Jaeger informs the doctor that the commander was attacked by a "vampire" in the daytime, intriguing his interest.
+A Third Reich Lieutenant Kaspar Jaeger informs the doctor that the commander was attacked by a "vampire" in the daytime, piquing his interest.

 Elsewhere, Rayne heads to a brothel to get a massage when she overhears a soldier beating on one of the women.
 Angered by the beating interrupting her massage, Rayne easily beats the man down, forcing the brothel owner to close early, despite being warned that the Nazis would suspect something is wrong.
 She ignores the warning and angrily tells Rayne that she better not be a problem for her business.
 Rayne scoffs at the woman before walking off.
 As Rayne prepares to leave, a voluptuous woman stops Rayne and thanks her for saving the woman from before, taking off Rayne's robe.
 Another woman lights several candles as the woman continues to hit on Rayne.
 The woman walks out, telling Rayne and the busty woman to "have fun."
 Initially refusing her advances at first, the woman finally manages to seduce Rayne and has sex with her.
 As the woman sexually dominates Rayne, one of the women listens to their intercourse, smiling mischievously before walking out of the brothel.
 Rayne continues to have sex with the woman, finally climaxing as she kisses down Rayne's body.